Author: R.A. Salvatore

 On the other hand, the pacing is much better in Streams of Silver than in The Crystal Shard.
 It doesn’t cram the entire last third of the novel full of huge battle scenes and does a good job of regularly stopping for exposition or character moments in between the action sequences.
 It’s something that’s been particularly lacking in most of the books we’ve looked at so far, so I’m heartened to see some improvement on that front.

 It’s not great art.
 It’s not even pretty good art.
 The writing is the worst we’ve seen yet, the plot owes much to better novels, and the structure feels awkward.
 I should be giving it a D. And yet… it still manages to be fun.
 The characters are sympathetic and entertaining, the plot is enjoyable despite being derivative, and it didn’t feel like a slog the way some bad novels do.
-So, despite my better judgement, I’m going to nudge it up to a C–.
+So, against my better judgement, I’m going to nudge it up to a C–.
 Let’s just hope it gets better from here.